Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Introduction

-The ’t Hooft coupling $c$ gets significantly enhanced in the RQM model~\cite{vkkr23} because the condensate dependent part of the $U_{A}(1)$ anomaly term gets modified when the meson self energies due to quark loops are calculated using the pole meson masses.~Furthermore,~the explicit symmetry breaking strength $h_{x} (h_{y})$ gets weaker by a small (relatively large) amount.~Due to the above novel features,~the CEP shifts upward in the phase diagram of the RQM model~\cite{vkkr23,skrvkt24} where in contrast to the QMVT model results~\cite{guptiw, vkkr12, chatmoh1, schafwag12},~the smoothing effect of the quark one-loop vacuum fluctuations,~on the strength of chiral phase transition,~is moderate.~The upward shift of the CEP in the RQM model gets significantly enhanced due to the Polyakov loop potential in the renormalized Polyakov loop augmented quark meson (RPQM) model \cite{skrvkt24}.~Placed higher up than the CEP found in the curvature mass based parametrized PQMVT model work of the ~Schaefer et. al.~\cite{schafwag12},~the CEP in the RPQM model~\cite{skrvkt24},~lies closer to the range of critical point location given by the most recent results of different theoretical techniques: Padé resummations of the Taylor expansion in $\mu_{B}(=3\mu_{f})$ whose coefficients are calculated on the lattice \cite{Clark},~also using conformal maps~\cite{Basar},~the hybrid lattice plus gauge-gravity correspondence approach~\cite{Hipp} and the functional renormalization group approach~\cite{Lugao},~all indicate the existence of the critical point in the same region of the QCD phase diagram : $T_{c} \sim (100 - 110)$ MeV and $\mu_{B} \sim (420 - 650) \Leftrightarrow \mu_{CEP} \sim (140 - 217)$ MeV \cite{MishaConf}.~In the light of the above,~it is important to map the critical regions around the RQM and RPQM model CEP.
+In the RQM model~\cite{vkkr23}, the 't Hooft coupling $c$ is significantly enhanced because the condensate-dependent part of the $U_A(1)$ anomaly term is modified when quark-loop meson self-energies are calculated using pole masses.
+Furthermore, the explicit symmetry-breaking strengths $h_x$ and $h_y$ are weakened by small and relatively large amounts, respectively.
+Consequently, the CEP shifts upward in the RQM phase diagram~\cite{vkkr23,skrvkt24}.
+Here, unlike in QMVT models~\cite{guptiw, vkkr12, chatmoh1, schafwag12}, the quark one-loop vacuum fluctuations exert only a moderate smoothing effect on the chiral phase transition.
+This upward shift is further amplified by the Polyakov-loop potential in the RPQM model~\cite{skrvkt24}.
+Located at higher temperatures than the CEP in Schaefer et al.'s curvature-mass-parameterized PQMVT model~\cite{schafwag12}, the RPQM model CEP~\cite{skrvkt24} aligns closer to recent theoretical consensus.
+Various techniques--including lattice-based Padé resummations of the Taylor expansion in $\mu_B=3\mu_f$~\cite{Clark}, conformal maps~\cite{Basar}, hybrid lattice/gauge-gravity approaches~\cite{Hipp}, and the functional renormalization group~\cite{Lugao}--all consistently locate the critical point within the same region of the QCD phase diagram: $T_c \sim 100\text{--}110$~MeV and $\mu_B \sim 420\text{--}650$~MeV (corresponding to $\mu_\text{CEP} \sim 140\text{--}217$~MeV)~\cite{MishaConf}.
+Given these findings, it is important to map the critical regions around the CEP in both the RQM and RPQM models.